The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Results

 One of the most effective ways to investigate the star formation and assembly histories of galaxies is to plot radial profiles of various properties.
 This can help reveal possible evolutionary scenarios which a galaxy has undergone.
 For example metallicity and age profiles in the central regions may reveal inside out star formation \citep[e.g.][]{2011ApJ...740L..41L}.
 The outskirts, however are dominated by ex-situ stars according to simulations \citep{2020MNRAS.497...81D}, hence profiles out to large R$_\mathrm{e}$ reveal the nature of accreted material \citep{2012MNRAS.426.2300L, 2015MNRAS.449..528H, 2020MNRAS.497...81D}, which is the aim of this study.
 We therefore utilise this technique to explore the nature of the colour and stellar mass surface density of the accreted material in both galaxy samples.

 From the Voronoi binning process we calculated an average distance for each bin to the centre of the galaxy.
-Using this we then stacked every Voronoi bin from every galaxy in our passive galaxy sample in bins of 0.1 R/R$_\mathrm{e}$ (where R$_\mathrm{e}$ is the effective radius as measured by SDSS, in order to be able to better compare these results to previous studies), and constructed distributions of {\it g} - {\it r} colour and stellar mass surface density.
+Using this we then stacked every Voronoi bin from every galaxy in our passive galaxy sample in bins of 0.1 R/R$_\mathrm{e}$ and constructed distributions of {\it g} - {\it r} colour and stellar mass surface density.
+We use the effective radius as measured by SDSS (hereafter R$_\mathrm{e}$), in order to be able to better compare these results to previous studies.
+We note that when we measure the light profiles from our HSC data, we find the majority of our measured effective radii and those measured from SDSS have a difference of less than 10\%, which is in line with previous studies \citep{2015MNRAS.446..120D} and which we do not expect to significantly bias the results presented here.
+We also add the constraint that each bin of 0.1 R/R$_\mathrm{e}$ requires 100 Voronoi bins, to reduce statistical biases due to stochastic fluctuations.
 We note that very few Voronoi bins (< 0.1 percent) contains pixels in multiple radii.
 From the distribution in each bin we calculate the median of each bin, and the 5$^{\mathrm{th}}$, 16$^{\mathrm{th}}$, 25$^{\mathrm{th}}$, 75$^{\mathrm{th}}$, 84$^{\mathrm{th}}$ and 95$^{\mathrm{th}}$ percentiles to construct our stacked radial profiles.
 We also normalise each bin of stellar mass density by the total stellar mass within R$_\mathrm{e}$ of each galaxy following previous studies (we note that normalising by 2 or 3 R$_\mathrm{e}$ has a negligible difference on the results).